301 Queen Avenue

 Not long after this appointment, he was called to put his experience with Indigenous and human rights issues to the task of co-chair of the Aboriginal Justice Inquiry.
 This sweeping report listed over 300 recommendations for reforming Manitoba’s justice system and is considered a turning point for the treatment of Indigenous Peoples in Canada.
 Sinclair’s handling of this inquiry is one of the reasons he was sought after to lead the Truth and Reconciliation Commission.

-Now, a member of the Senate of Canada, Senator Sinclair continues to work to further Indigenous rights and reconciliation through advocacy, education, outreach and mentorship.
+As a member of the Senate of Canada, Sinclair continued to work to further Indigenous rights and reconciliation through advocacy, education, outreach and mentorship.
+On January 31, 2021 he retired from the Senate of Canada.

 Honoured for Reconciliation Efforts